Bill Maher Spews Jinx For Patriots: Drops F-Bombs For Trump-Loving Team

 — The Daily Beast (@thedailybeast) February 4, 2017

 Maher told the viewers of his HBO show that it has been a long time since he has been interested in a Super Bowl, but this year he has a “fierce love of the Atlanta Falcons.”
 He then pulled it back saying “I could give a sh*t about Atlanta.
-Maher then continued on with his Trump bashing targeting three from the New England Patriots team as Trump-lovers.
-This Jinx-like spew coming from Maher wasn’t lost on New England Patriots fans, as well as Donald Trump fans, who took to the social media sites defending Trump and the Pats.
+Maher then continued on with his Trump bashing targeting three from the New England Patriots team as Trump lovers.
+This Jinx-like spew coming from Maher wasn’t lost on New England Patriots fans as well as Donald Trump fans, who took to the social media sites defending Trump and the Pats.

 The New England Patriots are Team Trump, and their ties to the president are very deep: https://t.co/d5b94z4DSt #SuperBowl pic.twitter.com/xlCqUIovKg